-More people fell victim to phishing scams in 2020 than any other cybersecurity threat, according to the FBI’s Internet Crime Report 2020.
+More people fell victim to phishing scams in 2022 than any other cybersecurity threat, according to the latest edition of the FBI’s Internet Crime Report.

-Nearly 250,000 people reported being scammed through phishing attempts last year than the next three categories combined—non-payment / non-delivery, extortion, and personal data breach.
+More than 300,000 people reported being scammed through phishing attempts than the other top crime types combined—non-payment / non-delivery, extortion, tech support, and personal data breach.

 As phishing attempts—and success rates—increase, it’s worth taking a look at what phishing is, how your business can detect and protect against it, and what to do if an attack is successful.

-All of these are things most people do on a regular basis, so how do you figure out what’s real and what’s not?
+All of these are things most people do regularly, so how do you figure out what’s real and what’s not?

 Phishing attacks typically have telltale signs, like:

-If any of these requests seem out of the ordinary, it’s best to contact the person or organization directly through another method.
+If any of these requests seem out of the ordinary, contacting the person or organization directly through another method is best.

 For example, if you’ve never purchased from or worked with a company before, don’t click or respond to anything within the suspected phishing email.